philburk/hmsl/docs/install.md

 1. Click the Open button to open the app.
 1. (The next time you will only have to double-click JuceHMSL.app.)
 1. Hit 'y' key to initialize HMSL.
+1. Wait a few seconds then hit the ENTER key.

+HMSL will now be ready for use.

 Next, enjoy some [guided tours of HMSL](tours/).